From Sales-phobic to Sales-focused: 3 Simple Tips to Refine Your Sales Process

 Week 4: A second phone call to follow-up, answer any questions, and help with check-out*

-*We’ve found that the combination of phone calls and emails work best.
+*We’ve found that a combination of phone calls and emails works best.
 Clients really do appreciate a personal touch.

 2. Get your staff on board

 How your team interacts with customers makes or breaks your sales process.
 That’s why it’s especially important to take the time to train each person you hire upfront.
 After all, every person on your staff represents and "sells" your business.